nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/INSTALLATIONS_MAC.md

 Get a nice journal and a comfortable pen, and start keeping a daily journal of what you are learning every day.
 Writing your thoughts on a regular basis [increases your ability to remember it](https://www.lifehack.org/articles/featured/writing-and-remembering-why-we-remember-what-we-write.html).
 There are even studies that found writing is [beneficial for your health](https://www.apa.org/monitor/sep01/keepdiary.aspx).

+If you are not someone who doesn't do very well when writing with a pen and paper there are also note taking apps out there that would work nicely and are free for basic use.
+A nice one for mac users is [Bear Notes](https://bear.app/).
+There is also [Notion](https://www.notion.so/) and [Evernote](https://evernote.com/)

 ## Hardware

 Up until now, you didn't have the power to destroy your machine, but within the first two weeks of attending Nashville Software School you will have that power.
 Go buy a backup drive _**RIGHT NOW**_ and start backing up your entire hard drive.